TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

-   For more fine-grained usage, it's possible to set a trace function by assigning ``frame.f_trace = tracefunc`` explicitly, rather than relying on it being set indirectly via the return value from an already installed trace function.
+   For more fine-grained usage, it's possible to set a trace function by assigning ``frame.f_trace = tracefunc`` explicitly, rather than relying on it being set indirectly via the return value kutoka an already installed trace function.
 This is also required for activating the trace function on the current frame, which :func:`settrace` doesn't do.
 Note that in order for this to work, a global tracing function must have been installed